 Like any work of art, the argument might be made that music serves little purpose if it is not shared in some form of public setting.
 But just because you have bought the sheet music for a particular song, it would be a mistake to assume you have secured the right to perform that piece for anyone other than close friends or family.

-Whether you are a one-person band looking to perform in a local San Francisco coffee shop or a community choir that performs without charging admission, merely purchasing sheet music is not enough.
+Whether you are a one-person band looking to perform in a local coffee shop or a community choir that performs without charging admission, merely purchasing sheet music is not enough.
 If you perform in public, you are usually required to pay royalties to one of the performance rights societies that control such things in the United States.
 Failure to do so could result in a copyright infringement claim that is at least embarrassing, if not costly.

 Do you need a performance license?

 Buying the sheet music is simply a legal transfer of a copy of the work.
 No other rights, such as performing, recording, or even putting a recorded sample of your work on Facebook, YouTube, or your website extends because of the purchase.